-For Q&A: Please use the Q&A box to send any questions you have during the webinar to Laurie Schaller.
+For Q&A: Please use the Q&A box to post any questions you have during the webinar to Laurie Schaller.

-If you are listening by phone and not logged in to the webinar, you may also ask questions by emailing lschaller@ndi-inc.org.
+If you are listening by phone and not logged in to the webinar, you may also ask questions by emailing HPrice@NDI-INC.org.